ignaciovi/ignaciovi/README.md

 ## 🤔 Curious Things About Me
 - Guitar player and singer
-- I have an advanced certification in scuba diving
+- I have an advanced scuba diving certification

 ## Data quotes that I enjoy